How to Start a Prop Trading Firm: Ins and Outs

 In 2024, MetaQuotes moved to block prop trading firms from using its MT5 (MetaTrader 5) platform for their educational challenges.

-Although the company did not make any public statements regarding the decision, a leaked email by one of their sales managers was circulated.
-It stated that US firms using MT5 are required to be regulated by FINRA (Financial Industry Regulatory Authority) and the NFA (National Futures Authority), regardless of whether they are using it in demo mode.
+Although the company made no public statements about the decision, a leaked email from one of its sales managers was circulated.
+It stated that US firms using MT5 must be regulated by FINRA (Financial Industry Regulatory Authority) and the NFA (National Futures Association), regardless of whether they are using it in demo mode.

-Many prop trading firms enjoyed access to the platform via agreements with brokers (MetaQuotes licensees) that would “grey-label” the platform to them, essentially allowing them to use it via their own MetaQuotes license.
+Many prop trading firms obtained access to the platform through agreements with brokers (MetaQuotes licensees) that would “grey-label” the platform for them, effectively allowing them to use it under their own MetaQuotes license.
 The MetaQuotes crackdown on prop trading firms centered around the company forcing its licensees to terminate their grey-label arrangements with prop trading firms.

 MetaQuotes only charges license fees to firms that use its live servers.
-Since prop trading takes place on demo accounts, the company does not benefit in any way from supporting the activities of prop trading firms.
+Since prop trading occurs on demo accounts, the company does not benefit from supporting prop trading firms.

-The company has been on the receiving end of actions against its platforms in the past, such as when Apple decided to remove the mobile versions of MT4 and MT5 from its app store in 2024.
-It appears that the company’s move to distance itself from the US prop trading market was defensive in nature.
+The company has faced actions against its platforms in the past, including Apple’s decision to remove the mobile versions of MT4 and MT5 from its app store in 2024.
+It appears the company’s move to distance itself from the US prop trading market was defensive.

 Does Devexperts support prop trading?